ais-one/cookbook/ISSUES.md

 ## Issues

 List of urgent issues to take care of
+- how did it go to public layout when logout ?
+- handle when user is forced logout ?
 - add auth to vite app
+- add ws to vite
+- add gql to vite?

 - CrudTable.vue
   - select all
   - header widths